greatfrontend/black-friday-cyber-monday-deals/README.md

 # Black Friday & Cyber Monday Deals 2025

-Black Friday and Cyber Monday 2025 deals for frontend developers.
-Discounts on React, UI kits, coding prep, JavaScript tools, and web development courses.
+Black Friday and Cyber Monday 2025 deals for software engineers, developers, and designers.
+Find discounts on technical interview preparation resources, UI kits, AI tools, books, and courses.

-> ⚠️ We're currently collating an updated list for 2025.
-Feel free to send a pull request.
-If you're advertising your product, the only condition is that you star the repo first.
+> ⚠️ Feel free to send a pull request. **If you're advertising your product, the only condition is that you star the repo first.**
 >
 > Products that we deem to be low quality may be removed or reordered at our discretion.

-⭐ **Star this repo to stay updated on new Black Friday deals for frontend developers.**
+⭐ **Star this repo to stay updated on new Black Friday deals for developers.**

 We'd greatly appreciate if you could: